dkriegls/kriegl-snap-face/README.md

 # kriegl-snap-face
-for all your snap-facing needs
+For all your snap-facing needs